 I was not prepared nor expecting all of this to happen.
 To resume it in few words; I was basically feeling like sh*t all day.

-Out of one month of detox it took me approximately three weeks to feel that the dependency to Coffee was gone.
+Out of one month of detox it took me approximately three weeks to feel that my dependency to Coffee was gone.
 Some days were easier than the others, some mornings were really tough.

-After these three weeks, i started feeling good if not better, the symptoms of caffeine withdraws were almost non-existant.
+After these three weeks, i have started feeling good if not better, the symptoms of caffeine withdraws were almost non-existent.
 I could feel that i was less nervous and agitated than usual (compared to when i was drinking coffee).

 What did i do to counter these awful effects during three weeks?
-Nothing !
-I considered that these effects was my body telling me how depend i have been to caffeine.
+Nothing!
+I considered that these effects were my body telling me how dependant i was to caffeine.

 It was a great reminder for my years of caffeine excess!
-You know this kind of awful long lasting hangover which remind you to drink less during your next night out.
+You know this kind of awful long lasting hangover which reminds you to drink less during your next night out.

 If you want more information regarding the symptoms of caffeine withdrawal here is an interesting like from the website Caffeineinformer.